Jack O'Lantern (Marvel Comics): MC2

 In the MC2 timeline, Maguire Beck is that Spider-Ham character to lure Spider-Man to the Heartland Entertainment building.
 Once there, Spider-Man met up with Araña, and together they battled robots created by Jack O'Lantern.
 Years later, Maguire lured Spider-Girl to the same location.
 After fighting several Jack O'Lanterns, Spider-Girl finished them off and discovered that Maguire was really a robot.

 Earth-Chaos

+In the Earth-Chaos timeline, Daniel Drumm performed a dark ceremony with his brother Jericho (Brother Voodoo) watching.
+In the release of the strange energy, Daniel was apparently incinerated, only to reborn as the villainous Jack O'Lantern.
 On the day before Halloween 13 years after the Chaos! event, Jack O'Lantern launched a scheme to bring about a hell on Earth and take over the world with the proper alignment of cosmos.
 Raising dead persons and animating dinosaurs, he looked to gather the remaining heroes of the world for the purpose of eliminating them.
-However, Brother Voodoo (Jericho Drumm) and the Supernaturals were able to overcome his machinations, sending Jack into another dimension.
+However, Brother Voodoo and the Supernaturals were able to overcome his machinations, sending Jack into another dimension.
 With Jack gone, his minions disappeared and the world was saved.
 Jack O'Lantern may still be holding the heroes captured from the first Chaos! event in his wand and plotting another takeover of the Earth.

 JLA/Avengers

-Jack O'Lantern is among the enthralled villains defending Krona's stronghold when the heroes assault it.
-Tasmanian Devil is shown pushing some rocks onto him.
+An unidentified incarnation of Jack O'Lantern appears in JLA/Avengers #4 as a brainwashed minion of Krona.